 In 2014 Taylor & Francis launched Rock music studies, which publishes articles, book and audio reviews, and opinion pieces on rock music and its numerous subgenres three times a year.

 To best focus this international journal, which evolved from Popular music and society, the editors limit the often all-inclusive definition of rock to exclude other genres such as doo-wop, country, jazz, soul, and hip hop, but include roll and roll, rockabilly, blues rock, country rock, jazz rock, folk rock, hard rock, psychedelic rock, prog rock, metal, punk, alternative, and other subgenres of rock.

 The editors welcome articles on rock’s interaction with other styles and are receptive to all disciplinary, methodological, and theoretical approaches.

 All research articles undergo a rigorous peer review process by at least two anonymous referees, based on an initial screening by the editors.
 The journal is also open to special issues focusing on an artist, a subgenre, or a topic.

-Above and below, Bob Dylan in the 1960s, the subject of an article in the inaugural issue.
+Below, Bob Dylan in the 1960s, the subject of an article in the inaugural issue.